 Learn to make music business expansion plans for all sizes and types of music companies in a global context by applying market-trend data, sensitivity to local cultures, and knowledge of a wide range of music.

-Explore Ghana's higher education system as a case study through lectures from scholars and visits to Ghanaian colleges and universities.
+Explore Ghana's higher education system as a case study through lectures from scholars and a deep dive into the local educational context.

 There is little dispute that federal policy enabled the development of a food system that produces inexpensive food and created a host of external costs.